 You'll often see people going for an evening walk in Mumbai, no doubt to burn off all the snacks they've eaten!

-One of the best places to spend the evening is Marine Drive Chowpatty, located at the northern end of the famous stretch that's affectionately referred to as the Queen's Necklace for its sparkling semi circle of lights.
+One of the best places to spend the evening is Marine Drive Chowpatty (beach), located at the northern end of the famous stretch that's affectionately referred to as the Queen's Necklace for its sparkling semi circle of lights.

 Seeing a Bollywood Movie